danielywen/Video-SRGAN/README.md

 # Training

 In train.py, change the paths to the training and validation set to yours respectively.
 Look at the available arguments for other options, such as model naming.
+Do the same for the test set path in test_benchmark.py.

 `python train.py`

+This should output 50 G and 50